Directing the Agent

 Prompt Library

-Copy and paste these directly into Agentic SEO:
+Copy and paste these directly into the agent chat:

 “Give me an SEO health check: top 10 keywords, top 5 declining pages, and your #1 recommendation”